turingschool/career-development-curriculum/module_one/agile_practices_and_leadership.md

   * **Relationship Building:** Relationship Builders are the glue that holds a team together.
 Strengths associated with bringing people together -- whether it is by keeping distractions at bay or keeping the collective energy high -- transform a group of individuals into a team capable of carrying out complex projects and goals.
   * **Strategic Thinking:** Those who are able to keep people focused on “what they could” be are constantly pulling a team and its members into the future.
 They continually absorb and analyze information and help the team make better decisions.

+**Note to Facilitator #2:** Call on 3 students to answer the following questions
+* What would you go to each of these people for on a team?
+* How can each of these types of leadership styles work together?
+* Where might they come into conflict with each other?

+**Slide #26:**

-Using the handout above, reflect on the following questions in your journal:
+Using the handout, reflect on the following questions in your journal for 3-5 minutes:

 * How would you describe your Emotional Intelligence (EQ) competency?
 * How does this make you an effective leader?
 * What does this tell you about how you operate on teams?

+**Slides #27-28:**

 #### Bringing These Styles Together: Tuckman's Group Life Cycle
 Now that you understand these leadership styles look like, let's discuss how these styles can come together to work well.
 Psychologist Bruce Tuckman developed the "Tuckman's Group Life Cycle," which consists of 4 phases: